 This article will help you:

-- Understand what happens in a US State Criminal Search
+- Understand what happens in a US State Criminal Records Check

-- Decide when to include US State Criminal Searches in your background check package
+- Decide when to include US State Criminal Records Checks in your background check package

-Information returned in a statewide criminal record search may include the following:
+Information returned in a State Criminal Records Check may include the following:

 - Defendant’s Name